michael-emmi/bibly/README.md

 # Bibly

-Bibly converts a sequence of DBLP keys into BibTeX entries.
+Bibly converts a sequence of [dblp] keys into BibTeX entries.

 Input keys are read from standard input or files specified on the command line.
 Each line contans a single key.
 For instance, if the file `some.keys` contains